sgoldenlab/simba/docs/Scenario1.md

 ### Step 5: Extract Features
 Based on the coordinates of body parts in each frame - and the frame rate and the pixels per millimeter values - the feature extraction step calculates a larger set of features used for behavioral classification.
 Features are values such as metric distances between body parts, angles, areas, movement, paths, and their deviations and rank in individual frames and across rolling windows.
 This set of features will depend on the body-parts tracked during pose-estimation (which is defined when creating the project).
 Click [here](https://github.com/sgoldenlab/simba/blob/master/misc/Feature_description.csv) for an example list of features when tracking 2 mice and 16 body parts.

+Notably, if you use a different DLC annotation configuration, such as 3 body parts with 2 mice, then the feature list will be significantly reduced and subsequently negatively influence prediction performance.

 1. Click on `Extract Features`.

-### Step 6: Label Behavior
+### Step 6: Label Behavior (ie, create predictive classifiers)
-This step is used for label the behaviors in each frames of a video.
-This data will be concatenated with the features and used for creating behavioral classifiers.
+This step is used to label the behaviors in each frames of a video.
+This data will be concatenated with the exttracted features and used for creating behavioral classifiers.

+Note that SimBA performs similar functions such as the open-source JWatcher or commercial Noldus Observer systems, with the exception that SimBA automates the backend integration of behavioral annotation with creating predictive classifiers.
+If you already have such annotations stored in alterantive file formats, like JWatcher or Noldus Observer, they can be appended directly to the tracking data and no behavioral annotations needs to be done in SimBA.
+For example, the Crim13 dataset was annotated using Piotr’s Matlab Toolbox and we appended the annotations to the tracking data using a version of this script.

+If you already have annotation videos created with these alternative tools, or any other behavioral annotator, and would like to use them to create predictive classifiers, please let us know as we would like to write scripts that could process these data for SimBA.
+If you have created such scripts yourself, please consider contributing them to the community!

+**Note**: This is a very critical step.
+A computer will only learn what you teach it, so if your annotations are not correct then the classifiers will fail. **SimBA uses every single frame**, and therefore the "start" and "stop" frames for a given behavior are very important.
+Please take the time to create clear and well-defined operationalized definitions of the complete behavior, including start and stop frames.
+As an example, here are machine learning operationalized definitions of [mouse] and [rat] predictive classifiers for aggressive behaviors.

 1. Click on `Select folder with frames`.
 In your project folder navigate to the `/project_folder/frames/input/` folder, and you should see folders that are named after your videos.
 These folders contain the extracted video frames.
 Select one of the folder and the following window should pop up.